 The Company has one water flooding programme, undertaken at the Waitapu wellsite under consent 10086-1 to enhance oil production from its Copper Moki wellsite, also located on Cheal Road.
+The Company also hold one consent 10809-1 that authorises the injection of gas for testing at the Tariki-A wellsite and, if testing is successful, for the temporary storage of gas.
 All other consents are utilised for the disposal of the various forms of wastewater they authorise.
 A schematic representation of injection wells for both waste discharge and enhanced oil recovery is presented in Figure 1.